Oregon: Sports

-Oregon is home to three major professional sports teams: the Portland Trail Blazers of the NBA, the Portland Thorns FC of the NWSL and the Portland Timbers of MLS.
-In 2026, a fourth major professional team, the Portland Fire of the WBNA, will begin play in the state.
+Oregon is home to four major professional sports teams: the Portland Trail Blazers of the NBA, the Portland Thorns FC of the NWSL, the Portland Timbers of MLS, and the Portland Fire of the WNBA.

 Until 2011, the only major professional sports team in Oregon was the Portland Trail Blazers of the National Basketball Association.
 From the 1970s to the 1990s, the Blazers were one of the most successful teams in the NBA in terms of both win–loss record and attendance, including winning the 1977 NBA Finals behind star Bill Walton and reaching the 1992 NBA Finals with star Clyde Drexler.
 In the early 21st century, the team's popularity declined due to personnel and financial issues (an era when the team was derisively referred to as the Jail Blazers), but it was revived after the departure of controversial players and the acquisition of new stars such as Brandon Roy, LaMarcus Aldridge, and Damian Lillard.
-The Blazers play in the Moda Center in Portland's Lloyd District, which also is home to the Portland Winterhawks of the junior Western Hockey League.
+The Blazers play in the Moda Center in Portland's Lloyd District, which, as of 2026, also is home to the Portland Fire.
+The Portland Winterhawks of the junior Western Hockey League also play at the Moda Center.

 The Portland Timbers play at Providence Park, just west of downtown Portland.
 The Timbers have a strong following, with the team regularly selling out its games.
 The Timbers repurposed the formerly multi-use stadium into a soccer-specific stadium in fall 2010, increasing the seating in the process.
 The Timbers operate Portland Thorns FC, a women's soccer team that has played in the National Women's Soccer League since the league's first season in 2013.
 The Thorns, who also play at Providence Park, have won three league championships: in the inaugural 2013 season, in 2017, and in 2022.
 The team has been by far the NWSL's attendance leader in each of the league's seasons.